 Near Suwannee Dining (good for students with a meal plan).
-More in the middle of campus so equal distance to most classes.
+More in the middle of campus so the equal distance to most classes.

 Jennie Murphee Hall

 Also close to Suwannee Dining.
 Good location on campus.
 Near Dunkin Donuts.
 No longer the all-girls dorm; now it’s Broward.